-- 1. The site is located within the countryside and It has not been demonstrated the need for a new business in this countryside location nor that there are any special circumstances which would clearly outweigh the harm caused by siting a new business within the countryside. - 2.
-The unauthorised development represents an inappropriate form of development within the countryside and would be harmful to the rural character and setting of Keelby. - 3.
-It has not been demonstrated the opportunities have been taken to retain, protect and enhance biodiversity and geodiversity features on the site and does not deliver a 10% measurable biodiversity net gain.
-The applicant has not demonstrated that there are any very special circumstances which would clearly outweigh the harm caused by inappropriateness and other harm in this case.
+1. The site is located within the countryside and It has not been demonstrated the need for a new business in this countryside location nor that there are any special circumstances which would clearly outweigh the harm caused by siting a new business within the countryside contrary to policy S5 of the CLLP and policy 4 of the Keelby Neighbourhood Plan.

+2. The unauthorised development represents an inappropriate form of development within the countryside and would be harmful to the rural character and setting of Keelby contrary to policy S53 of the CLLP and policy 1 and 5 of the Keelby Neighbourhood Plan.

+3. It has not been demonstrated that opportunities have been taken to retain, protect and enhance biodiversity and geodiversity features on the site and does not deliver a 10% measurable biodiversity net gain.
+The applicant has not demonstrated that there are any very special circumstances which would clearly outweigh the harm caused by inappropriateness and other harm in this case contrary to policy S61 of the CLLP.